Mad Thinker: Fictional character biography

 The professional criminal mastermind known as the Mad Thinker made his debut fighting the Fantastic Four.
 He once attempted to take over New York City using the Baxter Building as his base and all organized crime members as his lieutenants.
 The Fantastic Four were lured away from New York just before a meteorite struck the city and briefly knocked out electrical power, including the Baxter Building's defense systems.
 The Mad Thinker took the opportunity to create a robotic servant, the Awesome Android.
-He trapped the Fantastic Four in the lower quarters of the building but was eventually caught, after being stopped by an unforeseen factor: the building's mailman, Willie Lumpkin, who on Reed's orders rang a bell at 4 pm, activating a circuit breaker Reed had built into all his devices.
+He trapped the Fantastic Four in the lower quarters of the building but was eventually caught after being stopped by an unforeseen factor: the building's mailman, Willie Lumpkin, who on Reed Richards' orders rang a bell at 4 pm, activating a circuit breaker built into all of his devices.

-It seemed that his primary objective had not really been to take over the city, but to manipulate organized crime into helping him get into the Baxter building so that he could indulge his intellectual avarice by stealing the technology of Reed Richards.
-In that sense, the Fantastic Four did not really defeat him, they only defeated his pretext.
+It seemed that his primary objective had not been to take over the city, but to steal Reed's technology.
 The Mad Thinker would gladly get sent to prison for a peek at the secrets of what he considered the greatest mind in the world.

 After his initial defeat against the Fantastic Four, the Mad Thinker teamed with the Puppet Master for the first time.
 He used the original X-Men through a mind-controlled Professor X to battle the Fantastic Four.
 Again with the Puppet Master, he pitted the Thing against the Human Torch, but was foiled by Reed Richards.
 Later he created a radio-controlled bouncing ball with which he tried to eliminate the Thing and Torch while they were at a new dam's opening and nearly brought down the ball, but the Torch was able to destroy it.

 He then created Quasimodo, a "living" computer.
 He located and revived the original Human Torch and used him to battle the present-day Torch.
-Later, with his Triumvirate of Terror (consisting of Piledriver, Hammerhead, and Thunderboot), he captured the Avengers, and invaded Avengers Mansion, believing that he had successfully overcome them by remembering to take advantage of the human element of his enemies' personalities that he had forgotten in the past, but he was nevertheless foiled by the unexpected intervention of Hercules, who had only recently begun to stay with the Avengers following his exile from Olympus.
+Later, with his Triumvirate of Terror (consisting of Piledriver, Hammerhead, and Thunderboot), he captured the Avengers and invaded Avengers Mansion, believing that he had successfully overcome them by remembering to take advantage of the human element of his enemies' personalities that he had forgotten in the past, but he was nevertheless foiled by Hercules.